by Andrea Blundell

-Personal boundaries are the limits you decide work for you on how people can treat you, how they can behave around you, and what they can expect from you.
+They dictate how people can treat you, how they can behave around you, and what they can expect from you.

 They are drawn from the framework of your core beliefs, your perspective, opinions, and your values.
-And these things in turn are created from your life experience and the social environments you have lived in.
+And these things in turn are created from your life experience, and the social environments you have lived in.

 Why do I need boundaries?

 You allow others to tell you how to think, act, and feel.
-It also means you tend to spend your time and energy doing what others want you to do over what you deep down want to do.
-In the long term this can lead to frustration and depression because you will feel unfulfilled or lost.
+It also means you tend to spend your time and energy doing what others want you to do, over what you deep down want to do.
+In the long term this can lead to frustration and depression.
+You will feel unfulfilled or lost.

-At its worse, not setting boundaries allow others to do things to you that are upsetting or even harmful.
+At its worse, not setting boundaries allows others to do things to you that are upsetting, or even harmful.

 12 Signs that you lack boundaries